davenpi/lovethedocs/README.md

 ## 🌟 Why LoveTheDocs?

-Good documentation is essential for two key reasons:
+Good documentation is essential for at least two reasons:

 1. **Developer Experience**: Quality documentation leads to higher quality code written in less time.
 Developers spend less time figuring out how libraries work and more time building.